rochards/learning-cs/kubernetes-course/README.md

 - `kubectl get namespaces` - to list all available namespaces
 - `kubectl get pods` - to list pods in the default namespace
 - `kubectl get pods --namespace=<choosed>` - to list pods in the namespace called choosed.
 Ex.: `kubectl get pods --namespace=kube-system`
-- `kubectl run <pod-name> --image=<image-name>` - to create and run a new pod in the default namespace with a image available on Docker Hub.
+- `kubectl run <pod-name> --image=<image-name>` - to create and run a new pod in the default namespace with an image available on Docker Hub by default.
 Ex.: `kubectl run nginx --image=nginx`
+- `kubectl describe pod <pod-name>` - to list a lot more information about the pod.
+Ex.: `kubectl describe pod nginx`